tastybug/ec2-workstation/README.md

 Sets up an EC2 instance with a number of tools preinstalled.

-Prerequisites: Have docker installed; run it on Darwin or Linux.
+Prerequisites:
+* have docker installed (w/o having to run it as root)
+* the user running this needs `~/.aws/credentials` to be present
+* supports Darwin and Linux.

 ## Running it